Two-Face: Paul Sloane

 Paul Sloane becomes the second impostor of Two-Face.
 An actor, Sloane is disfigured by an accident on the set of a biography film about Two-Face.
 This occurred when a prop boy working on the film got jealous at the fact that his girlfriend developed a crush on Sloane.
 This causes the prop man to switch out the water with actual acid that was to be used for the trial scene.
 Sloane's mind snaps and he begins to think that he is Dent.
 Sloane recovers some of his own personality, but continues to commit crimes as Two-Face.
 Batman confronted Sloane and managed to trick the criminal to undergo a reconstructive surgery which would cure his mental illness.
-Sloane is reused in later Earth-Two specific stories as Two-Face II of Earth-Two where the original Earth-Two Two-Face remains healed.
+Sloane is reused in later Earth-Two stories as Two-Face, with the Earth-Two version of Harvey Dent remaining healed.

 After the Crisis on Infinite Earths event, Paul Sloane, with a near-identical history to the pre-Crisis version, appears in Detective Comics #580-581.
 In Double Image, Harvey Dent (as Two-Face) employs the Crime Doctor to re-disfigure Sloane.
 Dent does this out of jealous bitterness and the hope that Sloane would commit crimes based on the number two, thus confusing Batman.
 At the end of the story, Sloane is once again healed physically and mentally.

 A new take on the Paul Sloane character is re-introduced into post-Zero Hour: Crisis in Time! as a criminal called the Charlatan in Detective Comics #777 (February 2003).
 In this incarnation, Sloan is an actor who had been hired by Joker, Penguin, Riddler, Mad Hatter, Scarecrow, and Killer Moth to take Two-Face's place in a scheme to kill Batman.
 They had originally offered Two-Face the part in the scheme, but his coin landed on the non-scarred side.
 During his impersonation of Two-Face, Batman discovered that this Two-Face was an impostor when he killed a security guard without consulting the coin.
 When the real Two-Face learns about this, he captures Sloan and disfigures his face.
 Scarecrow then experiments on Sloan with fear toxins.
 Driven insane and deprived of fear, Sloan becomes Charlatan, intending to get revenge on the criminals who hired him and complete his mission to kill Batman.
 Charlatan is defeated by Batman and incarcerated at Arkham Asylum.

 George Blake

-The third impostor of Two-Face is petty criminal George Blake who passed himself off as a manager of an anti-crime exhibition.
+The third impostor of Two-Face is George Blake, a petty criminal who passed himself off as a manager of an anti-crime exhibition.
 However, he is not actually disfigured, but is wearing make-up.
 Furthermore, his makeup is worn on the opposite side of his face to Harvey Dent or Paul Sloane, which easily enabled Batman to identify him as an impostor.
-Batman defeats George Blake and clears Harvey Dent's name.
+Batman defeats Blake and clears Dent's name.